 it may be appropriate to represent these data in statistical output as Managers Not Further Defined with an ISCO-08 code 1000.
 In aggregate output, these vague responses are automatically included with data for the relevant aggregate group.

-The use of codes with trailing zeroes entails the creation of supplementary codes (and labels) for data processing and output.
+The use of codes with trailing zeros entails the creation of supplementary codes (and labels) for data processing and output.
 Although they are not substantive categories in the classification they need to be specified as valid codes for data storage and processing purposes, in advance of data processing along with other supplementary codes such as those for “inadequately described”, “not stated” and “not applicable” responses.

 ANNEX 1